fuzzylabs/matcha/README.md

     <p>A tool for provisioning an MLOps environment in 20 minutes</p>
 </h3>

+&#127861; `matcha` is the open source tool for provisioning MLOps environments to the cloud.

+With a single command and using sensible defaults, Data Scientists and ML practitioners are provided with the following capabilities:

+* &#127939; A way to run model training.
+* &#128099; A way to track experiments.
+* &#127869;&#65039; A way to deploy and serve models.

 Welcome to `matcha`, the open source tool for provisioning MLOps environments to the cloud.

 Data Scientists and practitioners build ML pipelines and productionize them with the following capabilities: